keleko34/NTDirect32-NodeJS/README.md

 Disconnects the DLL from the NinjaTrader server.
 A return value of 1 indicates success and 0 indicates an error.
 This automatically happens when node crashes or exits.

 #### unsubscribeMarketData(instrument (string)(optional))
 Stops a market data stream for the specific instrument.
-A return value of 1 indicates success and 0 indicates an error.
+A return value of 1 indicates success and 0 indicates an error. unsubscribeMarketData is also called when the instrument config changes the default instrument.

 How to contribute
 ============